 A native English speaker, Sheila is currently advancing her knowledge in French and Dutch, and soon, to learn German, too.
 She has an extensive vocabulary and basic conversational level in Spanish.

-Sheila serves on the Board of Directors of the World Affairs Council of New Orleans.
+Sheila currently serves on the Board of Directors of ArtSpot Productions.
+For six years prior to ArtSpot, she served on the Board of the World Affairs Council of New Orleans.
 There, she is integral to the programming and execution of one of the oldest nonpartisan, nonprofits in Louisiana.
 She also volunteers at the Alliance Française de la Nouvelle-Orléans in New Orleans.